graphql/graphql-playground/README.md

 ### How is this different from [GraphiQL](https://github.com/graphql/graphiql)?

+GraphQL Playground uses components of GraphiQL under the hood but is meant as a more powerful GraphQL IDE enabling better (local) development workflows.
+Compared to GraphiQL, the GraphQL Playground ships with the following additional features:

+* Interactive, multi-column schema documentation
+* Automatic schema reloading
+* Support for GraphQL Subscriptions
+* Query history
+* Configuration of HTTP headers
+* Tabs

+See the following question for more additonal features.

 ### What's the difference between the desktop app and the web version?

 The desktop app is the same as the web version but includes these additional features:

 * Support for [graphql-config](https://github.com/graphcool/graphql-config) enabling features like multi-environment setups.
 * Double click on `*.graphql` files.

+### How does GraphQL Bin work?

 ## Code Usage